FAA must ramp up staffing to oversee airplane certification after 737 MAX: panel

 The panel also faulted assumptions made by the airplane manufacturer in designing the 737 MAX.

-Reuters reported on a draft copy of the Joint Authorities Technical Review (JATR) findings and recommendations earlier on Friday that called for sweeping changes in how the FAA evaluates and certifies new airplanes. [nL2N26W05N]
+Reuters reported on a draft copy of the Joint Authorities Technical Review (JATR) findings and recommendations earlier on Friday that called for sweeping changes in how the FAA evaluates and certifies new airplanes.

 The report also said the FAA did not closely evaluate a key safety system known as MCAS involved in two fatal crashes of the MAX in five months that killed 346 people and prompted the plane’s grounding in March.